legal herstory pioneers

 Helped establish Utah's first state board of health.

-Biography: Utah Women's History
+Biography: Wikipedia, Utah Women's History

 Shirley Chisholm